mem48/geocompr/main.md

 #> 9.05e+11 m^2
 ```

-The result, as expected, is in units of square meters (m^2^), representing two dimensional space, and that Nigeria is a large country!
+The result is in units of square meters (m^2^), showing a) that the result represents two-dimensional space and b) and that Nigeria is a large country!
+This information, stored as an attribute (which interested readers can discover with `attributes(st_area(nigeria))`) is advantageous for many reasons.
+It could feed-into subsequent calculations such as population density.
+The reporting of units prevents confusion due to mis-understanding units.
+To take the Nigeria example, if the units were not specified, one could incorrectly assume that the units were in km^2^.
 To translate the huge number into a more digestible size, it is tempting to divide the results by a million (the number of square meters in a square kilometer):